sara-sabr/ITStrategy/_posts/en/2020-07-28-micro-procurment-whats-stopping-us.md

 [IT Modernization CoE](https://digital.gov/2020/04/24/experimenting-with-micropurchase-threshold/), the [Department of Veterans' Affairs](https://github.com/ department-of-veterans-affairs/VA-Micropurchase-Repo), and [18F](https://github.com/18f/micropurchase-archive).

-The Government of Canada has already dipped its toe into micro-procurement for open source code with the 2017 launch of the pilot [GC Developers Exchange](https://github.com/canada-ca/ devex) by Privy Council Office (in partnership with TBS and PSPC).
+The Government of Canada has already dipped its toe into micro-procurement for open source code with the 2017 launch of the pilot [GC Developers Exchange](https://github.com/canada-ca/devex) by Privy Council Office (in partnership with TBS and PSPC).
 All contracts awarded via GCDevEx were $10K and under, and were for virtual and unclassified work only (eliminating the need for a security check).
 The GCDevEx pilot created many [lessons learned](https://github.com/canada-ca/devex/issues/51), but ultimately went offline as it did not include simplified back-end procurement processes and it struggled to find a new lead following the completion of the pilot by PCO.

 At this point it is important to be clear that micro-procurement is not about increasing purchasing or outsourcing.
 It's about doing purchasing in a different way.
 With the simplified process that comes with micro-procurement, you get the thing you need faster.
-When the micro-procurement is available for open source code, it provides an ad-hoc method of support and could, as a result, increase the uptake of open source use in the GC (the use of which is a [Digital Standard](https://www.canada.ca/en/government/system/digital-government/ government-canada-digital-standards.html))
+When the micro-procurement is available for open source code, it provides an ad hoc method of support and could, as a result, increase the uptake of open source use in the GC (the use of which is a [Digital Standard](https://www.canada.ca/en/government/system/digital-government/ government-canada-digital-standards.html))